 India has taken note of China’s last Monday’s virtual meeting in Kunming of countries from the Indian Ocean region.

-For quicker response to any military emergency, the Indian Navy plans to rent jetty north of Chennai in the future and dock one of the two aircraft carriers there.
+For a quicker response to any military emergency, the Indian Navy plans to rent a jetty north of Chennai in the future and dock one of the two aircraft carriers there.

 As the Modi administration tries to finalise the agreement for the indigenous aircraft carrier’s 26 marine fighter planes, French Defense Minister Sebastien Lecornu boarded India’s recently commissioned aircraft carrier INS Vikrant off the coast of Kochi.